ClapeyronThermo/Clapeyron.jl/docs/src/eos/correlations.md

 # Solid Models

 Solid models provide simple approximations to the excess chemical potential in the solid phase.
-Intended to be used in conjuction with a liquid model within a CompositeModel
+Intended to be used in conjunction with a liquid model within a CompositeModel

 ```@docs
 SolidHfus